hasherwi/archived-aws-demos/README.md

   2. (Optional) Add static web components to the auto-generated S3 bucket.

 KNOWN ISSUES:
-  - Removing AZs during stack modification can fail to delete public subnets related to ALB ENIs.
+  - Rarely, removing AZs during stack modification can fail to delete public subnets related to ALB ENIs.
     --No workaround known, manually delete the ALB.

   - When using a domain, a hosted zone is required to already exist.
 This is the only current dependency because domains purchased outside of Route 53 require advance notice of name server configurations.